Rome

 Travel Guide: Rome, Italy (in French)

-With its exceptional heritage, its mild and sunny climate, the capital of Italy attracts millions of travelers every year.
+With its heritage, its mild and sunny climate, Rome attracts millions of travelers every year.
 Rome, a city that has long dominated the “civilized world”, contains a thousand and one testimonies of its very rich past.
 Download our French guide to Rome in PDF!

 Read more